 Although the Essenes lived in various cities, they congregated to live a communal monastic lifestyle that had strict membership requirements, rules, and rituals.
-They dedicated themselves to living an ascetic life that included voluntary poverty, abstaining from worldly pleasures and, in some cases, celibacy.
-Although smaller in number than the Pharisees or Sadducees, the Jewish historian Josephus states that they existed in large numbers and that thousands lived throughout Judea.
+They dedicated themselves to living an ascetic life that included voluntary poverty and abstaining from worldly pleasures.
+They were also known for many of the number being celibate.

-Because the Essenes believed in communal ownership of all things, they did not engage in trading.
-The Roman Army likely destroyed their monastic lifestyle around 68 A.D. during the First Jewish War against the Roman Empire.
+Because the Essenes believed in communal ownership of all things they did not engage in trading.
+The Roman Army likely destroyed their monastic lifestyle around 68 A.D. during the First Jewish War against the Empire.

 Herod the Great's Favor

-Herod the Great, appointed King of the Jews in 40 B.C. by the Roman Senate, granted the group special privileges.
+Herod the Great, appointed King of the Jews in 40 B.C. by the Roman Senate, granted the Essenes special privileges.
 Josephus states that Herod held them in high honor and had a favorable opinion of how they conducted their lives.
 According to the historian, there was especially one man who impressed Herod.

-"Now there was one of these . . . whose name was Manahem . . . he not only conducted his life after an excellent manner, but had the foreknowledge of future events given him by God.
+"Now there was one of these (one of the Essenes) . . . whose name was Manahem . . . he not only conducted his life after an excellent manner, but had the foreknowledge of future events given him by God.